 This is a FREE program for NSW Department of Education staff.

-Supporting our Students’ Mental Health consists of two, 90-minute sessions, run on the same day or a fortnight apart.
+Supporting our Students’ Mental Health consists of two, 90-minute modules, run on the same day or up to one week apart.

 This professional learning is Elective PD, aligned with Australian Professional Teaching Standards 1.1.2, 4.1.2, 4.4.2, 6.2.2

 Under the transition arrangements, teachers due to complete their maintenance cycle in 2021 and 2022 are able to use Elective PD to fulfil their PD requirements.